nextgenhealthcare/connect-docker/README.md

 The Dockerfiles, entrypoint script, and any other files used to build these Docker images are Copyright © NextGen Healthcare and licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

-NextGen Connect is released under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
-You can find a copy of the license in [server/docs/LICENSE.txt](https://github.com/nextgenhealthcare/connect/blob/development/server/docs/LICENSE.txt).
+You can find a copy of the NextGen Connect license in [server/docs/LICENSE.txt](https://github.com/nextgenhealthcare/connect/blob/development/server/docs/LICENSE.txt).
 All licensing information regarding third-party libraries is located in the [server/docs/thirdparty](https://github.com/nextgenhealthcare/connect/tree/development/server/docs/thirdparty) folder.